AndriySydorenko/AndriySydorenko/README.md

-Hello, my name is Andrii and i am is QA
+Hello, my name is Andrii and i am QA